Born in 1854, OSA Honorary Member Edward Bausch

 On a trip to Germany, Bausch met representatives from the Zeiss Optical Company and as a result, Bausch & Lomb began manufacturing and selling Zeiss photographic lenses in America.
 A smart businessman, Bausch offered customers a product that combined the iris diaphragm shutter with Zeiss’s new anastigmat lens that removed blurriness from the edges of pictures.
 This partnering led to a number of new imaging products.
 Just before the turn of the century, Bausch was named vice president of Bausch & Lomb, which then asserted its dominance as an optical supplier offering microscopes, telescopes, and binoculars.

 When his father died in 1926, Bausch took over as president of the company.
 For the next nine years he guided product development for the military as well as refinements in the company’s civilian products.
+In 1933, he was named an Honorary Member of the Optical Society in recognition of his preeminent service in the advancement of optics.
 In 1935, Bausch became the company’s first chairman of the board.
-He died in 1944.